MinhTien088/Customer-Segmentation-Analysis/README.md

 ### Python

-The Python code for customer segmentation analysis is provided in the `Customer-Segmentation-Analysis.ipynb` notebook.
+The Python code for customer segmentation analysis is provided in the `Project_CuoiKy_Nhom16.ipynb` notebook.

 ## Contributors